nlmatics/nlmatics.github.io/docs/_posts/2020-03-12-Boolean Question Answering with Neutral Labels.md

 ## BoolQ

-In the paper "BoolQ: Exploring the Surprising Difficulty of Natural Yes/No Questions", researchers gathered 16,000 boolean questions.
+In the paper ["BoolQ: Exploring the Surprising Difficulty of Natural Yes/No Questions"](https://arxiv.org/abs/1905.10044), researchers gathered 16,000 boolean question and passage pairs.
 Passages were collected from Wikipedia and questions were natural questions.
 Natural questions are written by people who did not know the answer to the question, as opposed to those who are prompted to write a particular kind of question.
 In other words, they are realistic questions people would actually ask in a real world context.

 ![img](/site_files/evan-post-imgs/BoolQ_Dataset.png)

 ## MNLI

-The Multi-Genre Natural Language Inference (MNLI) corpus contains 433K sentence pairs annotated with textual entailment information.
+The Multi-Genre Natural Language Inference ([MNLI](https://cims.nyu.edu/~sbowman/multinli/)) corpus contains 433K sentence pairs annotated with textual entailment information.
 The MNLI corpus covers a wide range of genres.

 ![img](/site_files/evan-post-imgs/mnli_dataset.png)

 ## SQuAD

-The SQuAD dataset is a general question answering dataset.
+The [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset is a general question answering dataset.
 It contains some boolean questions, which we will steal to create neutral samples.

 ## Combined Dataset